NASM Study Guide Purpose

-We need gyms for men and women, who are both way too sedentary.
+We need gyms for men and women, who are too sedentary.

-We all need to learn that exercise is one of the best things we can do to help ourselves.
+You need to learn that exercise is one of the best things you can do to help yourself live a productive life.

 And getting NASM Certification is a great way to learn how to help others maintain and improve their health and fitness.